caralocke/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  A: The closure for the code above happens when we go to console.log inside the inner function.
+The inner function doesn't have a variable called name so it looks to its parent function of personalDice to find the variable for name.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    A: The console logging "Dan rolled a" is always the same and the number he rolled is almost always different.
+(I say "almost" because with the random generator going through 6, it could result in the same number being rolled twice in a row.)

 c.
 What is the lexical scope of `newRoll`?

+    A:

 ### Task 3 - Stretch Goals